 Due to the rotation of the slipstream, conventional rudders constantly operate in an apparent angle of attack.
 In addition to increasing drag, this also results in cavitation on the rudder blade.

-Characterised by its fishtail shaped trailing edge, the Van der Velden® MASTER rudder offers very good manoeuvring performance, a long life-span...
+Characterised by its trailing edge in the shape of a fishtail, the Van der Velden® MASTER rudder offers a very good manoeuvring performance, long lifespan and low maintenance.
+The MASTER rudder has no moving parts and the trailing...

 How to choose this product